 Section 2.

 All adjunct faculty are members of the Academic Senate.
-An adjunct faculty member is any hourly or part-time instructional or non-instructional faculty member with at least one class or six non-instructional hours assigned at Miramar College.
+An adjunct faculty member is any hourly or part-time instructional or non-instructional faculty member currently teaching at least one class or six non-instructional hours assigned at Miramar College.
 Any adjunct faculty member may attend and/or address the regular Academic Senate meeting.
 However, only voting members (Senators) may make motions and vote on questions that are before the body.
 Robert’s Rules of Order shall prevail.

 Section 3.